-- 1. If you have a project that you believe is a good fit, send a 500-word abstract in the body of an email summarizing your proposed article to the guest editors (walkema@oakland.edu, hstartstracts complete draft in Microsoft Word format. - 2.
+- 1. If you have a project that you believe is a good fit, send a 500-word abstract in the body of an email summarizing your proposed article to the guest editors (walkema@oakland.edu, hstartstracts select authors, who will be invited to submit a complete draft in Microsoft Word format. - 2.
 Once you submit a full article draft, it will be peer reviewed.
 Based on the peer reviews, the guest editors will select articles for the special issue.